-The bill amends the Public Health Code to enhance regulations surrounding the prescribing and dispensing of controlled substances.
-It allows licensed prescribers to administer or dispense substances from schedules 2 to 5 without requiring a separate license, while also mandating that they maintain a bona fide prescriber-patient relationship and conduct follow-up care to assess treatment efficacy.
-Additionally, prescribers are required to inquire about other controlled substances a patient may be using and document this information in the patient's medical record.
-The bill also introduces new provisions for the licensure of certified anesthesiologist assistants, clarifying their roles and responsibilities under the supervision of anesthesiologists.
+The bill amends the Public Health Code to enhance regulations surrounding the prescribing and dispensing of controlled substances, specifically allowing licensed prescribers to administer or dispense substances from schedules 2 to 5 without requiring a separate license.
+It mandates that prescribers maintain a bona fide prescriber-patient relationship, provide follow-up care, or refer patients to primary care providers when necessary.
+Additionally, prescribers are required to inquire about other controlled substances the patient may be using and document this information in the patient's medical record.

 Statutes affected: House Introduced Bill: 333.7303